 Trainees will participate in one hour of group supervision each week.
-This meeting is conducted by the Director of Education and Training and held on-site or virtually (Zoom).
-Group supervision is a valuable teaching and mentoring experience for trainees.
-Postdocs practice observational learning, perspective taking, and modeling professionalism.
-Further, this unique structure of supervision provides opportunities to build upon critical professional skills such as peer feedback/supervision, public speaking/presenting, and interpersonal effectiveness.
-Through a group format, fellows may also participate in an active dialogue about ethical issues and case conceptualization.
+This meeting is held on-site or virtually (Zoom).
+Group supervision is a valuable teaching and mentoring experience Trainees practice observational learning, for trainees. perspective taking, and modeling professionalism.
+Further, this unique structure of supervision provides opportunities to build critical upon professional skills such peer feedback/supervision. public speaking/presenting, and interpersonal effectiveness.
+Through a group format, trainees may also participate in an active dialogue about ethical issues and case conceptualization.
 During group discussions, trainees are asked to consider peer and multidisciplinary perspectives in order to maximize the effectiveness of social learning opportunities.